 Hale - Bosworth is a very small town located in the state of Missouri.
 With a population of 2,199 people and just one neighborhood, Hale - Bosworth is the 255th largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Hale - Bosworth is generally considered to be a blue-collar town.
-35.81% of the Hale - Bosworth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Hale - Bosworth, you'll notice that it is more blue-collar than most other communities in America.
+35.81% of Hale - Bosworth’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hale - Bosworth is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Hale - Bosworth who work in management occupations (13.43%), sales jobs (12.66%), and office and administrative support (9.93%).

 Telecommuters are a relatively large percentage of the workforce: 8.05% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In terms of college education, the citizens of Hale - Bosworth rank slightly lower than the national average.
-15.89% of adults 25 and older in Hale - Bosworth have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Hale - Bosworth are slightly less educated than the national average of 21.84% for the average city or town: 15.89% of adults in Hale - Bosworth have a bachelor's degree or advanced degree

 The per capita income in Hale - Bosworth in 2022 was $31,107, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $124,428 for a family of four.
 However, Hale - Bosworth contains both very wealthy and poor people as well.